A Way Abroad Logo

 Also, I could try a module for free so I knew what I was getting into.

-The course is accredited and even though I was planning to teach only in Thailand, I could use it elsewhere if I wanted, or online.
+The course is accredited and even though I was planning to teach only in Thailand, I could use it elsewhere if I wanted, even to teach online.
 Most importantly, I at least knew that even if all these other things were changing in my life, at least I felt really prepared to enter the classroom (of course, I have since learned a lot more!).

 What’s included with TEFLPros?